Splendour in Nottingham

-Splendour in Nottingham (more commonly known as Splendour or Splendour Festival) is an annual one-day music festival held in Nottingham, England since 2008.
-Organised by Nottingham City Council and DHP Concerts, the event is held within Wollaton Park, to the west of Nottingham City Centre.
+Splendour in Nottingham (more commonly known as Splendour or Splendour Festival) is an annual, mostly one-day music festival held in Nottingham, England since 2008.
+Organised by Nottingham City Council and DHP Family Ltd, the event is held within Wollaton Park, to the west of Nottingham City Centre.

 The first event was held in 2008 as a two-day event featuring artists Kate Nash, Paolo Nutini, Ocean Colour Scene and Rufus Wainwright.

 In 2019 the capacity of the festival was 25,000.

-No concerts were held during the COVID-19 years of 2020 and 2021; for 2022, Splendour returned as a two-day event on 23 and 24 July.
+No concerts were held during the COVID-19 years of 2020 and 2021; for 2022 and 2023, Splendour returned as two-day events.
+In January 2024, it was announced that the 2024 event was cancelled.
+A replacement event at Wollaton, entitled Live at the Hall and scheduled for 30 August 2024, was announced in February.
+The event then returnedin 2025.

 History

+2025

+The event is set to return on the 19th and 20th of July, headlined by Bloc Party, Kaiser Chiefs, Travis and home-town favourite Jake Bugg.

+2024

+Event cancelled.
+Nottingham City Council had introduced a competitive tendering process during 2023, and the traditional organisers, the Akins family, felt there was insufiicent time, stating it needs over one year to plan the event.

+2023

+The festival was held as a two-day event, with headliners Madness (band) and Noel Gallagher's High Flying Birds.

 2022

 Artists include Vicky McClure with the Dementia Choir, Ann Marie, Happy Mondays, Richard Ashcroft, Supergrass, Craig David, The Human League, Razorlight, The Vamps, Ocean Colour Scene, Tom Grennan and local singer Beka.
 Two stages were used, with a smaller Confetti and Comedy stage sited in the courtyard area.